Dark photon effect on the rare kaon decay $K_L \rightarrow \pi^0 \nu {\bar \nu}$: Conclusion

 We have presented a systematic calculation of the dark photon contribution to the rare kaon decays, focusing on the channel $K_L \rightarrow \pi^0 \nu\bar{\nu}$.
 We explicitly derived the coupling constants of the dark photon to the Standard Model fermions, the gauge bosons, and the would-be Goldstone bosons in the $^{'}$t Hooft-Feynman gauge.

-The branching ratio of $K_L \rightarrow \pi^0 \nu\bar{\nu}$ deviates from the Standard Model prediction by at most a few percent, were a dark photon to exist with parameters close to the ``eigenmass repulsion" region.
-This effect is unfortunately too small to be observed in the near future, given the current and anticipated experimental accuracy.
+In contrast with naive expectations, the branching ratio of $K_L \rightarrow \pi^0 \nu\bar{\nu}$ deviates from the Standard Model prediction by at most a few percent.
+This deviation would be at its largest were a dark photon to exist with parameters close to the ``eigenmass repulsion" region.
+Unfortunately this effect is too small to be observed in the near future, given the experimental accuracy anticipated in the next few years~\cite{Moulson:2019ifj}.
+However, the advances in precision of such important tests of the Standard Model improve inexorably.